Strategic Plan

 • Strengthen Service to Local and Global Communities

-• Improve Health and Wellness
+• Support Personal Growth and Wellness

 • Ensure Stewardship of the Institution